SteBuTOS/ComputerSpaceDesign/README.md

 I intend, to add some very minor additions in the near future.
 Planned add-ons:
 - Back Plane PCB
-- Relais replacement PCB, based on 2N25 optokoppler
+- Relais replacement PCB, based on 2N25 optocoupler
 - Test harness PCB (compatible with back plane PCB only)
 - Handheld controller (reduced size, for testing environment)